 - Graceful termination where a person leaves (asks to leave) with a notice period and access revocation is handled at the end of their last day.

-- Legal hold (Access is disable, but not revoked to allow for investigations)
+- Legal hold (access is disabled, but not revoked to allow for investigations).

-As part of the leaver process, you should consider the following:
+As a part of the leaver process, you should consider the following

 - Can accounts, email addresses be reused?